Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Similar to Pho, Bun is another kind of rice-based noodle, but instead of the flat shape, Bun has a circular shape.
 There are plenty of tasty breakfast dishes made using Bun including Bun Rieu (vermicelli and crab meat soup), Bun Bo Hue (vermicelli with beef) and Bun Ca (vermicelli with fried fish).

-Being a Chinese originated noodle, Mien had a similar shape to Bun but made of seaweed or cassava flour instead.
-This ingredient makes Mien contain less calories compared to other kinds of noodles.
-The broth of Mien is relatively similar to Pho, but more flavors added like spicy and sour depending on different types of meat preferred.
-There are several versions of Mien such as Mien Luon (Mien with eel), Mien Ga (Mien with chicken) and Mien Cua (Mien with crab meat).
+Being a Chinese-originated noodle, Mien had a similar shape to Bun but was made of seaweed or cassava flour instead.
+This ingredient makes Mien contain fewer calories compared to other kinds of noodles.
+The broth of Mien is relatively similar to Pho, but more flavors are added like spicy and sour depending on different types of meat preferred.
+There are several versions of Mien such as Mien Luon (Mien with eel), Mien Ga (Mien with chicken), and Mien Cua (Mien with crab meat).

 Xoi Xeo is a traditional special dish for breakfast in Hanoi, the capital of Vietnam, with attractive bright yellow color and grounded mung bean.
 Xoi Xeo is especially preferred by students and manual laborers due to its low price and palatability.

 Made of a kind of fruit grown exclusively in Asia named baby jackfruit, Xoi Gac is well-known for its unique red color and sweet flavor.
 This sticky rice plays an important role in Vietnamese culture since it often appears in a Vietnamese wedding and New Year party with the meaning of good fortune and happiness.